tldraw/core/README.md

 The **simple** example in the `example` folder shows a minimal use of the library.
 It does not do much but this should be a good reference for the API without too much else built on top.

 The **advanced** example in the `example-advanced` folder shows a more realistic use of the library.
+(Try it [here](https://core-steveruiz.vercel.app/)).
 While the fundamental patterns are the same, this example contains features such as: panning, pinching, and zooming the camera; creating, cloning, resizing, and deleting shapes; keyboard shortcuts, brush-selection; shape-snapping; undo, redo; and more.
 Much of the code in the advanced example comes from the [@tldraw/tldraw](https://tldraw.com) codebase.

 If you're working on an app that uses this library, I recommend referring back to the advanced example for tips on how you might implement these features for your own project.